begomez/FlutterCatalog/README.md

-# flutter_template
+# BuyCycle

-Flutter architecture template.
+Flutter application containing a list-detail structure displaying a collection of items

 ## Architecture Overview

 Project is structured in the following layers/modules:

-- Presentation

-- Domain

-- Data

-- Network

-PRESENTATION LAYER is Flutter dependent.
-Defines its own custom hierarchy: screens ( widgets usually used as containers, similar to Android activities) and widgets (pieces of UI with behavior, similar to Android fragments).
+- PRESENTATION LAYER is Flutter dependent.
+Defines its own custom hierarchy:

+* screens (widgets usually used as containers, similar to Android activities)
+* widgets (pieces of UI with behavior, similar to Android fragments).

-DOMAIN LAYER provides state management through BLoC's for different use cases.
-Ex: performing a login
+- DOMAIN LAYER provides state management through BLoC's for different use cases.
+Ex: retrieving a product list

-DATA LAYER is used to manage and orchestrate different data sources.
+- DATA LAYER is used to manage and orchestrate different data sources.

-NETWORK LAYER performs net connections either directly or indirectly.
+- NETWORK LAYER performs net connections with remote server.

+## About state management

+Different state management approaches are implemented in the app, depending on the requirements.
+Basically:

+- as mentioned before, data retrieval and widget rebuilding is done using the BLoC pattern.

+- global data/state shared across different views is implemented with the "Lifting-State-Up" pattern.
+This component contains info about current ordering and filtering.

+- local state for some widgets is persisted using StatefulWidgets.

+## About data structures

-Data models are share across all modules, there is no custom data model per layer.
+Data models are share across all modules, so there is no specific data model per layer.
+Presentation layer does not use custom viewmodels for the corresponding widgets either.

 Events (in fact just simple Data Transport Object) are used to define use case inputs in domain layer and provide type safety.

+## About requested features

+The app uses a fake/dummy API that generates random data dinamically.

+Considering that in a production environment the catalog would contain thousands of items, filtering and ordering should be implemented in the backend.
+Since there is no backend support, these operations are implemented in the app, inside the DATA layer.
+Why?
+Because then we would be able to reuse this logic when working with different data sources.
+Nevertheless, as mentioned before, it should be implemented in the server-side, not the client.

+## About testing

+The app contains several unit tests in the "test" directory.

 ## Code generation commands

-JSON serializable classes when required: flutter packages pub run build_runner build --delete-conflicting-ouputs
+- Mockito auto generated classes: flutter packages pub run build_runner build --delete-conflicting-ouputs

+or

-Mockito auto generated classes: flutter packages pub run build_runner build dart run build_runner build
+dart run build_runner build

+- Launcher icons:
+flutter pub run flutter_launcher_icons:main